-It is very difficult to get drugs to the placenta without harming the baby.
-We recently found a way to make sure that medicines are delivered straight to the placenta, by using small molecules called placental homing peptides.
-When these peptides are injected into the bloodstream of pregnant mice, they bind only to the surface of the placenta and not to any other organ.
-We are now combining these peptides with new drugs to see if we can make the placenta work more effectively.
+It can be difficult to get drugs to the placenta without harming the baby.
+Researchers funded by Tommy’s recently found a way to make sure that medicines are delivered straight to the placenta, by using small molecules called ‘homing peptides’.
+When these peptides are injected into the bloodstream of pregnant mice, they attach only to the surface of the placenta and not to any other organ.
+Our researchers are now combining these peptides with new drugs to see if we can make the placenta healthier.

-In order to find new drugs that could be combined with our placental homing peptides, we want to look at microRNAs (miRNAs).
-These are small molecules that are found inside cells in the placenta, which help to control its growth and function.
-We know that the actions of some miRNAs can be linked to problems with the placenta, and we want to find out if it’s possible to use medicines to stop these miRNAs from working.
+In this project, in order to find new drugs that could be combined with their homing peptides, our researchers are looking at microRNAs (miRNAs).
+These tiny molecules are found inside the cells of the placenta and help to control how it grows and works.
+However, we know that the actions of some miRNAs can be linked to problems with the placenta.
+So our researchers want to find out if it’s possible to use drugs to block these miRNAs and stop them from working.

-We will first find out if there are specific miRNAs that are seen more often in placentas that are failing, compared with healthy placentas.
-We will then create new drugs that can stop these miRNAs working, and combine them with a placental homing peptide so that they can be delivered straight to the placenta.
+Our scientists will first use samples of placentas donated by women to find out if there are specific miRNAs that are seen more often in placentas that are failing compared to healthy placentas.
+They will then create new drugs that can stop these miRNAs working, and combine them with a homing peptide so that they can be delivered straight to the placenta.

 Join the fight against baby loss